xSim – The Extreme-scale Simulator

 Symbols: Abstract, Publication, Presentation, BibTeX Citation, DOI Link

 - Thomas Naughton, Christian Engelmann, Geoffroy Vallée, and Swen Böhm.
 Supporting the Development of Resilient Message Passing Applications using Simulation.
-In Proceedings of the 22nd Euromicro International Conference on Parallel, Distributed, and network-based Processing (PDP) 2014, Turin, Italy, February 12-14, 2014.
+In Proceedings of the 22nd Euromicro International Conference on Parallel, Distributed, and network-based Processing (PDP) 2014, pages 271-278, Turin, Italy, February 12-14, 2014.
 IEEE Computer Society, Los Alamitos, CA, USA.
-To appear.
+ISSN 1066-6192.

 - Christian Engelmann.
 Scaling To A Million Cores And Beyond: Using Light-Weight Simulation to Understand The Challenges Ahead On The Road To Exascale.
 Future Generation Computer Systems (FGCS), volume 30, number 0, pages 59-65, 2014.
 Elsevier B.V, Amsterdam, The Netherlands.
 ISSN 0167-739X.